padiketeku/EnvMonMod/EMM-Prac-2.md

 Creating Reference Classes

 [To be able to do this, go to this page: **Feature collection- create polygons for surface types**](https://github.com/padiketeku/EarthObservation101-Practicals/blob/main/Activity-07-Characterizing%20the%20Spectral%20Profiles%20of%20Surface%20Types.md#feature-collection--create-polygons-for-surface-types)

+For machine learning algorithms, it is ideal to have the same number of reference pixels for each cover class.
+Even though this is not done in this practical, you can get around this issue by using point geometry instead of the polygon used here to define samples for the classes.
+Using polygon geometry saves time, though.

 Merge feature collections